Ongoing clinical studies at the IHU

 ECHOSURG - NON-RANDOMIZED PROSPECTIVE STUDY FOR INTRAOPERATIVE ENDOSCOPIC ULTRASOUND WITH FINE NEEDLE BIOPSY FOR THE DIAGNOSIS OF METASTATIC LESIONS OF OPERATIVE PANCREATIC CANCER

-Principal Investigator: Prof. Patrick PESSAUX
+Principal Investigator: Pr.
+Patrick PESSAUX

 Main Objective: The main objective is to estimate the sensitivity and specificity of a simple classification “benign / malignant” of the nodes, established by the endoscopist using endoscopic ultrasound criteria, compared to the gold standard (anatomopathology).